joinemm/miso-bot/docs/README.md

 Shows your server activity graph per hour, along with your xp and level information.

 > \>activity [user]

+Shows your top servers with miso bot.

+> \>topservers

 Show your daily/weekly/monthly/overall xp ranking